Positive Leadership Model

 This is why processes and systems are so powerful.
 A good process or system has enough structure to ensure we execute in a consistent manner while still being flexible to accommodate a wide variety of situations, expected and unexpected.

-That is why I have created my own Positive Leadership Model.
+That is why I am creating this Positive Leadership Model.

 The Positive Leadership Model